Advisors API

 • If multiple advisors have the same order value, their execution order is not guaranteed.

-The seeming contradiction between order and execution sequence is due to the stack-like nature of the advisor chain: * An advisor with the highest precedence (lowest order value) is added to the bottom of the stack. * It will be the last to process the request as the stack unwinds. * It will be the first to process the response as the stack rewinds.
+The seeming contradiction between order and execution sequence is due to the stack-like nature of the advisor chain: * An advisor with the highest precedence (lowest order value) is added to the top of the stack. * It will be the first to process the request as the stack unwinds. * It will be the last to process the response as the stack rewinds.

 As a reminder, here are the semantics of the Spring Ordered interface: